xapi-project/xapi-project.github.io/xapi/futures/ocfs2/ocfs2.md

 - on pool/cluster leave/eject: update the configuration on every node to exclude the old node.
 In OCFS2 this needs to be done offline.

-In the current Xapi toolstack there is a single global cluster called a "Pool" which is used for: resource locking; "clustered" storage repositories and fault handling (in HA).
+In the current Xapi toolstack there is a single global implicit cluster called a "Pool" which is used for: resource locking; "clustered" storage repositories and fault handling (in HA).
 In the long term we will allow these types of clusters to be managed separately or all together, depending on the sophistication of the admin and the complexity of their environment.
 We will take a small step in that